Why Club Lacrosse is Good for the Game

 Do I miss the innocence of youth lacrosse and leagues like 3 Village?
 Of course I do, but for all the negativity that club lacrosse receives, the one thing that you can not deny is the fact that club lacrosse has elevated lacrosse game play to a level that many of us did not know was even capable.
 Any true lacrosse fan would appreciate the level of game play across the board and we have to thank Club Lacrosse for raising the bar of our sport.

-U.S. Club Lacrosse is the go-to site for the lacrosse community to obtain information on tournaments, prospect days, clinics, and further details on Club teams.
+U.S. Club Lacrosse is the go-to site for the lacrosse community to obtain information on tournaments, rankings, tryouts, clinics, and further details on Club teams.
 We created a single site to conduct your research in order to find the best fit for your player or team's developmental needs.
 USCLUBLAX.com is simple to use and provides a forum for Club and Tournament Directors to keep their information up to date with the rest of the lacrosse community.

 Our hope is by providing options, each player and team will be able to find the best fit for them, resulting in more competitive lacrosse played across the nation.